 The differences in focus between the regions are also interesting.
 In North America, large and medium-sized companies in particular are using e-invoices to optimize their accounts receivable and accounts payable processes.
 More than 15 different formats with more than 40 subformats are used for this purpose, with interoperability suffering as a result.
 In the USA, the PDF/A format is still not particularly widespread outside of the pharmaceutical industry.
 Furthermore, a standardized e-invoicing platform for B2G transactions between companies and official bodies has not yet made it past the planning stage.

 Latin America paints a completely different picture.
 The finance ministries of several countries have created e-invoicing platforms with the aim of fighting tax evasion.
 Invoice issuers and recipients must send invoice details to the tax authorities for validation.

 One example from Asia is Singapore.
 The government there is currently working on creating an e-invoicing framework that will enable companies to exchange invoices more easily to improve efficiency and reduce costs.
 Hong Kong, Taiwan, and South Korea are also leading the way in Asia when it comes to e-invoicing.
 In some other Asian countries, however, paperless B2B invoices are not yet permitted, or only with special approval from the tax authorities.

-With its 3-Heights product range, PDF Tools AG offers the perfect tools for creating and validating ZUGFeRD-conform documents:
+PDF Tools offers the perfect tools for creating and validating ZUGFeRD-conform documents:

 What do you have to keep in mind?